The ultimate guide to choosing a Confluence AI assistant

 Ease of setup

 Look for a platform with a self-serve model.
-You should be able to sign up, connect your Confluence account, and have a working AI assistant ready to test in minutes, not months.
+You should be able to sign up, connect your Confluence account, and have a working AI assistant ready to test in minutes.
 Modern platforms like eesel AI are designed to be incredibly easy to set up yourself, putting you in control of the timeline.

 Security and data privacy

-This one’s a big deal, and it’s non-negotiable.
-When you hook up an AI to your internal documents, you need to know exactly where your data is going and how it’s being handled.
+This is a non-negotiable priority.
+When you connect an AI to your internal documentation, you need to know exactly how your data is being handled.

 Look for platforms with clear, transparent data privacy policies.
-They should state plainly that your data won’t be used to train their general AI models.
-Make sure to check for things like end-to-end data encryption, SOC 2 compliance, and options for data residency (like ensuring your data stays hosted in the EU).
-Be extra careful with BYOK apps, as they often put the responsibility for securing the data and managing compliance entirely on you.
+They should state plainly that your data won't be used to train general AI models.
+Make sure to check for things like end-to-end data encryption, SOC 2 compliance, and options for data residency.

 Comparing Confluence AI assistant options: Atlassian Rovo vs. third-party assistants

 So, how do you decide?
-Let’s put Atlassian’s native tool head-to-head with the specialized third-party options.
+Let's look at Atlassian's native tool alongside specialized third-party options.

-Features: Rovo’s main advantage is its deep connection to the Atlassian suite.
-It can search across Confluence, Jira, and other Atlassian products, using what it calls the "Teamwork Graph" to understand how projects, tasks, and documents are all related.
-It gives you AI-powered search, chat, and content creation.
+Features: Rovo's main advantage is its deep connection to the Atlassian suite.
+It can search across Confluence, Jira, and other Atlassian products, using the "Teamwork Graph" to understand how projects and documents are related.
+It provides AI-powered search, chat, and content creation within the platform you already use.

 FeatureStandard PlanPremium PlanEnterprise Plan